-Water quality is the single most important factor in you koi health.
+Water quality is the single most important factor in your koi’s health.

-If you are unsure or need a refresher, here are some tips for improving the nitrogen cycle in your pond.
-If you are wondering how to tell if your koi fish are stressed, testing the water is the first place to start.
-Brown or cloudy water of high turbidity is always unhealthy.
-Water should be fairly clear, but even water that appears clear to the naked eye may not be in the healthy range.
-Always test koi pond water often or anytime you observe sick or stressed koi.
-There should be very low or zero ammonia/nitrites, as higher levels can have quick devastating effects.
+If you need a refresher, here are some tips for improving the nitrogen cycle in your pond.
+When your koi seem stressed without an obvious reason, testing the water is the first place to start.
+Brown or cloudy water of high turbidity is always unhealthy, but even water that appears fairly clear to the naked eye may not be in the healthy range.

 3. Physical Body Examination